 This is a privately owned lighthouse, and one day I plan on buying it with all my other lighthouses.
-The fact it sits 3 miles into Lake Huron off the shore of Port Austin is probably what makes it so intriguing.
-Once I own it, I plan to kayak out there with a bottle of wine, my beautiful boyfriend Josh, some chips and salsa, a camera, and my cat Indiana Jones.
+Its remote location makes it the hardest to visit on the list, as it sits 3 miles into Lake Huron off the shore of Port Austin.
+Once I own it, I plan to kayak out there with a bottle of wine, Josh, some chips and salsa, a camera, and my cat Indiana Jones.

 Oh!
 And ice cream in a cooler.
 Easy.